 Students may obtain copies of their academic transcripts at AUS from the Office of the Registrar.
-Transcripts will only be released with a signed request from the student concerned.
+Transcripts will only be released with a signed request from the student concerned or an online request submitted by the student via the secured student information system.
 The request form is available at www.aus.edu/registration/forms.
 A nominal fee applies.
 The university will issue only complete transcripts, not parts of the student record.